U.S. Stock futures fall 1 percent on worrying news on China, North Korea

-TOKYO (Reuters) - U.S. Stock futures ESc1 fell more than one percent in Asian trade on Wednesday and the MSCI emerging equity index fell to 6 1/2-year low on a worrying news on the Chinese economy and North Korean security.
+TOKYO, Jan 6 (Reuters) - U.S. Stock futures fell more than one percent in Asian trade on Wednesday and the MSCI emerging equity index fell to 6 1/2-year low on a worrying news on the Chinese economy and North Korean security.

 China’s central bank guided the yuan lower, while a survey on China’s services sector showed a deterioration.
 In North Korea, an earthquake that appears to have been man-made near a nuclear test site was detected by several monitoring agencies.